Too tired to think about dinner? How to reduce the mental load of food

 And of course, it’s never just dinner, is it?

-It’s what’s in the fridge, what needs using up, whether there’s enough, whether it feels balanced enough, what you actually fancy, whether you have time, whether you can be bothered.
+It’s what’s in the fridge, what needs using up, whether there’s enough, whether it feels healthy, what you actually fancy, whether you have time, and whether you can be bothered.
 If you’re feeding a partner or children, that mental juggling act often multiplies.
 But even if you’re only cooking for yourself, food can still feel like one more decision in an already full day — especially if you’re juggling work, commuting, exercise, a social life, appointments, or simply the general admin of life.

 Blonde woman face down on a bed looking through a gap in her hair